paukes/gc_covid19_data/README.md

 Canadian Cases of COVID-19
 ==========================

+**Update:** A colleague just forwarded me an excellent group that is already doing this, and have developed some great RShiny apps to visualize the data.
+You can find it here:
+<a href="https://art-bd.shinyapps.io/covid19canada/" class="uri">https://art-bd.shinyapps.io/covid19canada/</a>
+.
+I would highly recommend this site as it contains more detailed and up-to-date information.
+I’ll still continue to add data whenever I have a chance, but do check out that website as they supply open-sourced data as well.

+*Previous Post:*

 I was trying to find a figure illustrating the changes in COVID-19 cases with time for Canada and its provinces.
 I stumbled across a few but not any with accessible databases.